The sign to the left says….

 Sometimes when I eat out I will order something that I don’t particularly like, (liver) but I eat it anyway and choke it down and then I feel better later on.
 So don’t be so quick to shun that super food just because you don’t like the taste.

 This magazine is The Australian Women’s Weekly, New Zealand Edition.
-My friend Trish who lives in New Zealand sends them to me.
+My friend Trish who has now passed, would send them to me.
 They are some of the best magazines I have ever read.

 Gordon’s Chicken Soup with Spinach Leaves